IvanGael/FastAPI-Realtime-Face-Detection/README.md

 ## Real-Time Face Detection

-A simple flask web app that streams live video from a webcam and performs real-time face detection using face cascade classifier
+A simple FastAPI web app that streams live video from a webcam and performs real-time face detection using face cascade classifier

 ### Install